-Prerequisite(s): LING 230/310, 330 and 360.
-(3-0) LING 475 Scripture Engagement (3 sem. hrs.)
+LING 475 Scripture Engagement (3 sem. hrs.)
 This course focuses on developing appropriate materials and activities that enhance a community's engagement with Scripture.
 Students learn how to research worldview, work with local artists and teachers, and partner with local leaders in this process.
 Prerequisite(s): None.
 (3-0) LING 476 Acoustic Phonetics (3 sem. hrs.)
 This course introduces students to fundamental principles of acoustics that are relevant to the study of human speech sounds.
 Students gain a basic understanding of the properties of speech sound waves and learn to investigate these properties instrumentally using acoustic analysis software.
 Students gain extensive practice interpreting acoustic displays such as waveform graphs, fundamental frequency graphs, and spectrograms.
 A major focus of the course is the effective use of these displays as an aid to correctly transcribing speech sounds and understanding their phonetic properties in the context of descriptive phonetic and/or phonological fieldwork.
 Significant attention is also given to the complex interrelationships among acoustic, articulatory, and perceptual correlates of speech sounds.
 Prerequisite(s): LING 230/310.
 (3-0) LING 480 Field Methods: Data Management and Analysis (3 sem. hrs.)
 Practical methodology for managing, analyzing, and describing language data.
 Working with a native speaker of a non-Indo-European language, students gain experience in the ethics of fieldwork, techniques of data collection and recording, analysis using the scientific method, and the use of linguistic software.
 NB: In fall term, must be taken with LING 470.
 Prerequisite(s): LING 230/310, 330, 360.
 (3-3) LING 482 Issues in Community Literacy (3 sem. hrs.)
 This course focuses on issues relating to literacy programs in a community of speakers of a minority language.
 It deals with various program issues, including: bridging the gap to oral communities and introducing change in a community, motivation and mobilization, capacity-building and sustainability, training and evaluation, the challenges of working in multilingual societies and with those in stressed situations, and using participatory approaches in all aspects of the program.
-Prerequisite(s): LING 484.
+Prerequisite(s): LING 210.
 (3-0) LING 483 Language Program Design and Management (3 sem. hrs.)
 This course investigates the sociolinguistic and background factors upon which a language development program for speakers of vernacular languages may be based.
 Students learn to work with local people and agencies in designing and implementing a program to effectively meet the needs of specific language groups.
 Prerequisite(s): LING 210.
 (3-0) LING 484 Principles of Literacy (3 sem. hrs.)
-As an introductory course in principles for literacy work in ethnolinguistic minority groups, this course includes an introduction to what a literacy program involves, including orthography design, pre- and post- literacy considerations, learning and reading theory, and instructional methodologies.
-Requires a background knowledge of phonology.
-Prerequisite(s): LING 230/310, 330.
-(3-0) LING 485 Principles of Translation (3 sem. hrs.)
-This course covers the process of translating from a source language to a target language.
-Students will develop skill in understanding a message as originally communicated in one language and cultural setting and in communicating essentially that message in a very different language and culture.
-Discussion includes: source language, target language, and cross-language transfer, with particular attention to the translation of Scripture.
-Prerequisite(s): LING 493.
+An introduction to literacy work in ethnolinguistic minority groups.
+This course includes an overview of the elements of a literacy program, including literacy materials development, pre- and post- literacy considerations, learning and reading theory, and instructional methodologies.
+Prerequisite(s): LING 210, 230/310, and 330.
 (3-0) LING 486 Advanced Phonological Analysis (3 sem. hrs.)
 This course introduces students to advanced concepts of phonological theory.
 Employing the theoretical models they are learning, students develop a clearer understanding of the typological behavior of phonological systems by analyzing data from a variety of languages.
 Prerequisite(s): LING 230/310, 330; minimum grade of B-.
 (3-0) LING 487 Lexicography (3 sem. hrs.)
 Provides a theoretical and practical basis for analyzing the semantics of the lexicon, managing a lexical database, and producing dictionaries for a variety of audiences including the local community, translators, and linguists.
 Prerequisite(s): LING 480.